1897 Australasian Federal Convention election: Objections

-The spectacle of a one million votes cast belies the fact that the method of voting - general ticket voting - was, in the words of Catherine Helen Spence, "condemned by all thinking persons in the world", and would be extinct in any genuine democracy, outside of local government within 25 years.

 Contemporary critics of general ticket method of electing the Convention focused on the fact that it gave no recognition of the voter's ranking of the ten candidates which the voter selected; 'We gave as much weight', Spence observed, "for the tenth man for whom we did not care, as for the first for whom we did".
 T.R.
 Ashworth, leader of the Victorian section of the Australian Free Trade and Liberal Association, reinforced this critique by noting that the fact that a voter could not validly select fewer than ten candidates could produce a perverse result: "supporters of the defeated candidates voted for some on the successful list who defeated their own favourites".

 Curiously, there was less contemporary objection to the commonplace violation by general ticket voting of the democratic sentiment that the successful candidates in any multi-candidate election should approximately reflect the range of opinion amongst voters.
-Experience has shown general ticket voting can grossly over reward the largest single segment of opinion in the electorate, and a simple example of 100 voters deciding 10 vacancies brings this out: if 51 voters select candidates A through J, and the remaining 49 voters select candidates K through T, then the "position type" of the 51 voters wins all ten vacancies.
-The operation of this pathology was evident enough in Victoria in 1897.
+Experience has shown general ticket voting can grossly over-reward the largest single segment of opinion in the electorate, and a simple example of 100 voters deciding 10 vacancies brings this out: if 51 voters select candidates A through J, and the remaining 49 voters select candidates K through T, then the "position type" of the 51 voters wins all ten vacancies.
+The operation of this phenomenon was evident enough in Victoria in 1897.
 Thus the candidates sponsored by both the Age and the Trades Hall won only 41 per cent of the votes, but 70 percent of the vacancies.
 Correspondingly, the candidates sponsored by the Argus, but not by the Age, won 24.7 percent of the vote, but none of the vacancies.
-Pathologies of this type were also observed in South Australia and New South Wales.
+Similar results occurred in South Australia and New South Wales.